 - 1 Make sure you have confirmed the fetal life by other means before using this monitor for FHR monitoring. - 2 FHR should not be monitored until a clear fetal heart signal is detected. - 3 If FHR reduces more than 10 bpm suddenly, or the beat of fetal heart sounds slower abruptly, please check if it is the MHR that is being monitored by the transducer.
-If so, relocate the transducer for the best fetal heart signal. - The sphere of activity for the fetus is much larger during mid-trimester of gestation (from 24th week to 28th week).
-When fetal heart moves away from the US transducer, please redetermine the fetal heart position and relocate the transducer.
+If so, relocate the transducer for the best fetal heart signal. - 4 The sphere of activity for the fetus is much larger during mid-trimester of gestation (from 24th week to 28th week).
+When fetal heart moves away from the US transducer, please redetermine the fetal heart position and relocate the transducer. - 5 Inspect patient skin before applying the transducer for monitoring.
+If the skin quality is poor, especially when the skin is damaged or irritated, please change a site to apply the transducer.